ArduPilot/ardupilot_wiki/common/source/docs/common-echologger-ect400.rst

 The ECT400 provides distance measurements using the NMEA protocol over serial at 115200 baud.

 The sensor can be connected to any available serial/uart port on the flight controller.
-In the diagram below the sensor is connected to SERIAL2.
+In the diagram below the first sensor is connected to SERIAL2.

 .. image:: ../../../images/echologger-ect400-pixhawk.png
     :target: ../_images/echologger-ect400-pixhawk.png